Paraphraser/PiBuilder/README.md

 	Once you are running full 64-bit, you have no ability to chop and change.

 	Please don't pick a 64-bit image as your starting point for no better reason than "64-bit must be better than 32-bit".
-PiBuilder will install 64-bit versions of everything, including docker, docker-compose and Supervised Home Assistant, and Docker will pull "arm64" images when you bring up your stack.
+PiBuilder will install 64-bit versions of everything, including docker and docker-compose, and Docker will pull "arm64" images when you bring up your stack.
 Just because something *installs* without error does not guarantee that it will *run* correctly.
 If you are upgrading from a 32-bit system, you will need to assure yourself that all your containers still work as expected.

 ### <a name="burnImage"> Transfer Raspbian image to SD or SSD </a>